BetonQuest/mkdocs-snippets/README.md

 All top level keys in the snippet file are treated as snippets.
 Every key is a snippet ID.

 ### Snippet Syntax
-The default snippet syntax is `@Snippet:snippetFile:snippetID`.
+The default snippet syntax is `@Snippet:snippetFile:snippetID@`.

 ### Links in Snippets
-Links in snippets are automatically converted to relative links based on where the snippet is used.
+Internal documentation links in snippets are automatically converted to relative links based on where the snippet is used.
-This allows you to use links in your snippets without having to worry that the snippet might be used in a directory in which the link does not work.
+This allows you to use documentation links in your snippets without having to worry that the snippet might be used in a directory in which the link does not work.
 Therefore, links in the snippet must be written as if they were in the root of the documentation directory.

 #### Example
 Consider the following documentation structure (`docs/` is the documentation's root directory):

 `docs/API/Overview.md`

 `docs/API/Client/Cookbook.md`

 A snippet would look like this: